 They come from all backgrounds, bringing a cultural mix that is the envy of many.
 This is a tightly-knit town proud of its diversity and its achievements.

 Ipswich is just over an hour from the capital by train and benefits from road links (for those who still use cars) to the Midlands and the North and is also close to Cambridge, Norwich and Essex.

 Like any urban regional centre, Ipswich also has its challenges, which is why we want to recruit the very best to overcome them.

-- The population of Ipswich is 133,400.
-Ipswich has grown by 16,326 residents (13.9%) between 2001 and 2011, which ranks it the 10th (out of 64) fastest growing Primary Urban Area in England.
-Ipswich has 18.3% of the Suffolk population (728,200), and accounts for 27.4% of the population increase for Suffolk since 2011.
+- The population of Ipswich is more than 147,000.
+Ipswich grew by 13.9% between 2001 and 2011, which ranks it the 10th (out of 64) fastest growing Primary Urban Area in England.

 - Ipswich has 15,700 (18.7%) economically inactive residents, which is 4.6% lower than the England average and 4,200 (26.7%) are actively wanting a job.